AlextheYounga/ai-course-creator/README.md

 This is not ideal, and I have already built out the ability to change these settings from the `Run New Generation` page, but I have yet to hook this up throughout the app.
 Currently, those settings do nothing.
 Sorry, it's a WIP people!

 ## Prompts
+> Had a ton of help with the prompts from [Trey Goff](https://github.com/JohnGaltjr), who also helped discover some interesting phenomenon with ChatGPT.
+Thanks!

 Prompts are located in the `storage/prompts` folder, and are broken up into distinct prompt "collections".
 You can assign a collection to each topic in the topic settings located in `topics.yaml`.
 If a prompt does not exist in a particular collection, the prompt from `storage/prompts/core` will be used.

 If you want to change prompts, you can add a custom prompt collection by making a new folder in the `storage/prompts` folder and then assign that collection to a topic in the `configs/topics.yaml` file.
 Copy the specific prompt you want to